Personal Belongings at School

-- Cigarettes, e-cigarettes, vaping devices, and/or other tobacco products
+Cigarettes, e-cigarettes, vaping devices, and/or other tobacco products;

-- Weapons or look-alike items (firearms, knives, etc.)
+Weapons or look-alike items (firearms, knives, etc.);

-Lighters or matches
+Lighters or matches;

 Possession of these items is prohibited at school and may result in detention, suspension, or expulsion.
 A student who uses, possesses, distributes, purchases, or sells an explosive, firearm, or any other object that can reasonably be considered a weapon can be expelled in accordance with Board of Education Policy 7:190 Student Behavior.
-If a student brings a firearm or weapon to school, the criminal justice or juvenile delinquency system will be notified.
+If a student brings a firearm or weapon to school, the criminal justice or juvenile court system will be notified.

-The school administration is authorized to discipline students for gross disobedience or misconduct including, but not limited to:
+School administration is authorized to discipline students for gross disobedience or misconduct including, but not limited to:

 Using or possessing a cellular phone, video recording device, or other electronic device in any manner that disrupts the educational environment or violates the rights of others, including using the device to take photographs in locker rooms or bathrooms, cheat, or otherwise violate student conduct rules.
 Prohibited conduct specifically includes, without limitation, creating, sending, sharing, viewing, receiving, or possessing an indecent visual depiction of oneself or another person through the use of a computer, electronic communication device, or cellular telephone.